rtiangha/Lemonade/README.md

 - [MinGW-W64](https://github.com/niXman/mingw-builds-binaries) (Make sure to get the online installer and add the bin directiry of MinGW-W64 to your PATH variable)

 If you get the error ```SPIR-V Tools not found'```
- - Like the error says, edit the cmakelists.txt file of glslang (located on the extenrnals folder)
+ - Edit the cmakelists.txt file of glslang (located on the extenrnals folder)

 Add ```set(ALLOW_EXTERNAL_SPIRV_TOOLS ON)```